 About this fact sheet

-This fact sheet has been developed by NSW Health to assist nail technicians who carry out procedures that involve skin penetration (e.g. cuticle cutting, microdermasbrasion or razor scrapping) adopt good infection control practices.
+This fact sheet has been developed by NSW Health to assist nail technicians who carry out procedures that involve skin penetration (e.g. cuticle cutting, microdermabrasion, lancing of corns, drilling and filing for artificial nails or razor scraping) adopt good infection control practices.
 This will prevent the spread of disease as well as enable beauticians to meet the requirements of the Public Health Regulation, 2012.

-Beauty treatment procedures that involve skin penetration can include hair removal (not laser hair removal), blackhead removal using a needle, micro-dermabrasion, cuticle cutting, razor scrapping, and cosmetic tattooing.
+Beauty treatment procedures that involve skin penetration can include hair removal (not laser hair removal), blackhead removal using a needle, micro-dermabrasion, cuticle cutting, razor scraping, and cosmetic tattooing.

 Procedures that involve skin penetration carry a greater risk of spreading disease because microorganisms (germs) can easily enter the body when the skin barrier is broken.
 Microorganisms that are present on dirty instruments which penetrate the skin have caused outbreaks of diseases such as hepatitis C and B.